FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 With this technique, a user splits a password into two pieces.
 One is stored in a password manager or other secure location; the other is memorized.
 When the password is entered, both strings are combined to provide the true password.

-Somone could conceivably split a password into more than two pieces and store them in different physical locations as well.
+Someone could conceivably split a password into more than two pieces and store them in different physical locations as well.
 This is also known as a horcrux, a term from the popular Harry Potter novels.

 This method protects against the compromise of a password manager or other password storage mechanism.
 However, if the system which stores the hash of a password is compromised, or the password is discovered in transit, a horcrux won't help.